 There’s no need to over-complicate your investment decisions.

 Keep these things in mind and you should be off to a good start.

 Invest for the long-term

-Don’t put all your eggs in the same basket.
-If you choose a basic managed fund this should be well diversified already, so you may not need to spread your money further.
+Don’t put all your eggs in one basket.
+If you choose a basic managed fund this should be well diversified already, so you might not need to spread your money further.

 Check how much the different funds on offer charge – only choose funds that have competitive charges.